benjamincrozat/content/posts/php-enums.md

 ## Enums can use Traits and implement Interfaces

 Like classes, Enums can use Traits.
-This is great when there are a lot of methods and you when to split them across multiple files to keep your code tidier.
+This is great when there are a lot of methods and you need to split them across multiple files to keep your code tidier.

 There are some restrictions, though:
 - You can't have properties.